 Each Navy Master's student in physical oceanography is assigned two advisors, one from MIT and one from WHOI.
 One of these is designated as research advisor; the other is designated as academic advisor.
 The research advisor helps the student develop a thesis topic, supervises the thesis research, and ensures that the student takes all of the classes necessary to support the research.
-The academic advisor provides an additional perspective on curriculum and research ideas and helps the student to ensure that he or she meets the requirements to receive a Master's Degree in Physical Oceanography from MIT/WHOI.
-Although the research advisor is normally the principle source of input and direction, each students should meet with his or her academic advisor at the beginning each semester for registration and is encouraged to have a broader discussion with the academic advisor.
+The academic advisor provides an additional perspective on curriculum and research ideas and helps the student to ensure that they meet the requirements to receive a Master's Degree in Physical Oceanography from MIT/WHOI.
+Although the research advisor at the beginning each semester for registration and is encouraged to have a broader discussion with the academic advisor.